MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/test-scenarios-md-app-guard.md

 3. Log out and back on to your device, opening Microsoft Edge in Application Guard again.

-4. Download a file from Windows Defender Application Guard.
+4. Download a file from Microsoft Defender Application Guard.

 5. Check to see the file has been downloaded into This PC > Downloads > Untrusted files.

 #### Hardware acceleration options

-1. Go to the **Computer Configuration\Administrative Templates\Windows Components\Windows Defender Application Guard\Allow hardware-accelerated rendering for Windows Defender Application Guard** setting.
+1. Go to the **Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Application Guard\Allow hardware-accelerated rendering for Microsoft Defender Application Guard** setting.

 2. Click **Enabled** and click **OK**.